Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently second-year Master's student in Computer Science and Technology, University of Science and Technology of China (USTC).
+I am currently a second-year Master's student in Computer Science and Technology, University of Science and Technology of China (USTC).
 Before that, I received my bachelor degree in Dalian Universuty of Technology in 2022.

 My research interest includes graph representation learning, spatial-temporal data mining, AI4Science and anomaly detection.